My First Massage Therapy Session: What to Expect

 A typical massage therapy session is between 45 and 90 minutes.
 Your massage will begin with a brief consultation and review of symptoms, medical history, and lifestyle.

-I get this question all the time.
 What should I expect at a massage therapy session?

 Tips to improve your experience

 Tell the massage therapist if you are too warm or cold.
 Also let the therapist know right away if pressure applied is too much or not enough so she can adjust to better the outcome.
 The therapist uses a light oil, lotion or gel on the skin and begins the massage.
 A full body massage usually begins on the back and then moves down to the legs.
 You will then be asked to turn over so you are facing up.
 The massage continues on your arms, legs, neck, and abdomen.
 You are underneath the sheet at all times, and only the part of the body being treated at any one time is uncovered.

 After the massage, the therapist leaves the room so you can get re-dressed.
 Take your time getting up.
 If you sit or stand up too quickly you may feel lightheadedness or dizziness.